 A recent example, GLAS by Johnson Controls, includes multiple onboard sensors that allow the device to adapt to your schedule.
 GLAS even supports voice commands for user comfort controls.
 Interestingly, a third-party, cloud-based voice assistant (Amazon Alexa) can pass control commands such as “Set the thermostat to X degrees” to GLAS.

 This third-party control interface represents a new thermostat architecture that decouples the hardware HVAC unit signaling from the software “algorithms.”
+HVAC and IoT will become inseparable in this framework.
 As has been known for 135 years, an on-site thermostat device can physically transmit a signal that changes the operation of the HVAC unit.
 The software “algorithms,” on the other hand, can exist off-site in a separate, cloud environment.

 AI and IoT Intersect in HVAC